-In a Major Scale, use every other note up to the 5th note, and you have a triad:
+In a Major Scale, use every other note up to the 5th note, and we have a triad:

 Every other note from start to fifth, is: